alephium/www/src/content/blog/2019-05-09_Introducing-Alephium-e4061bff09be/index.md

 description: 'We are building the first scalable blockchain platform that supports cross-shard transactions natively'
 ---

-We are building the first scalable blockchain platform that supports cross-shard transactions natively

----

 ### **Introducing Alephium**

 Dear Community,